Electricity basics explained simply.

 • DC and AC current

-A common desire of everyone is to be happy.
-However, according to psychologists, many of us, without even realising it, develop certain ways of thinking which can prevent us from being happy.
-It is crucial if one is to be happy, that one recognises and changes such ways of thinking.
-The free website at the link below explains in a very easy to understand way, how to do so.
-The website is completely free so that everyone can benefit.
+Happiness is often not easy to achieve in our modern stressful world.
+According to psychologists, many of us, without realising it, think in certain ways which can prevent us from being happy.
+The free website at the link below explains how one can find happiness by changing such ways of thinking.
+The website is completely free so everyone can benefit from it.

 Why should you know about electricity ?